top of page

-A paradise of adventures and unforgettable itineraries
+A paradise of adventures and unforgettable itineraries.

 History and conservation

-With the goal of preserving its natural beauty and ecological diversity, Chapada Diamantina National Park was created in 1985 and is now a symbol of conservation.
+With the goal of preserving its natural beauty and ecological diversity, the Chapada Diamantina National Park was created in 1985 and is today a symbol of conservation.
 Sustainable ecotourism is promoted in the region, offering opportunities to explore its waterfalls, trails, and caves, while supporting local communities and protecting nature for the future.

 Where is Chapada Diamantina?